Manufacturing Project Management FAQ

 4. Regulatory Compliance:

-• Manufacturing: Compliance with industry-specific regulations and compliance standards including OSHA and ISO is crucial in the manufacturing environment.
+• Manufacturing: Compliance with industry-specific regulations and compliance standards including OSHA, ISO, and IATF is crucial in the manufacturing environment.
+PAPP is a vital framework for automotive parts.
 Changes in regulations can impact the production process, as can accidents in the plant or an audit that turns up issues requiring attention..

 • Other Types: While compliance is important in many other industries, the specific regulations, standards, and their impact on the project management process can vary significantly.